 Built in 1876, the Silver Queen Hotel has many reported accounts of paranormal activity by guests over the years.
 If you choose to brave the night, you may encounter tapping on the walls, loud banging and possibly the sound of footsteps said to be coming from a woman who took her own life in Room 11.
 Another hotel said to be haunted is located right down the street in front of the old Yellowjacket mine, The Gold Hill Hotel and Miner’s Cabin.
 Home to two well-known spirits, this hotel draws visitors each year looking to stay in Rosie’s or William’s rooms and have their own encounter with the inhabitants.

 On the list of most haunted locations in Virginia City is the Silver Terrace Cemetery.
 This cemetery is the final resting place to many lost in deadly mining accidents during the era of the gold and silver rush.
 If you venture here, you will be greeted by an eerie scene of gated Victorian-style headstones along the hillside.
-This is a popular place for ghost hunters, especially around Halloween, with many claims of glowing headstones and floating blue lights throughout the cemetery.
+This is a popular place for ghost hunters in Reno Tahoe and worldwide, especially around Halloween, with many claims of glowing headstones and floating blue lights throughout the cemetery.

 You can see all the haunted locations as well as hear the chilling stories on Virginia City’s Bats in the Belfry tour; specializing in the paranormal and providing guided ghost tours to those who dare!
 This walking tour will take you through the Silver Queen Hotel, Mackay Mansion, the Washoe Club and more, while the costumed guide tells historical and paranormal stories of the Virginia City locations.
 Be prepared for anything to happen on the Bats in the Belfry tour!